 Cambodian.
 Born in 1962.
-Mr. Rath Yumeng joined ACLEDA Bank Plc. in January 1999.
-From January 1999 to August 2008 he held various positions in the Bank including as Chief Accountant/Deputy Head of Finance (January 1999 - May 2007), Head of Finance Division (June 2007 - August 2008), Head of Treasury Division (September 2008 - May 2015) and Executive Vice President and Group Chief Treasury Officer (June 2015 till the present).
+Mr. Yumeng joined ACLEDA Bank in January 1999.
+From January 1999 to August 2008 he held various positions in the Bank including as Chief Accountant/Deputy Head of Finance (January 1999-May 2007), Head of Finance Division (June 2007-August 2008), Head of Treasury Division (September 2008-May 2015) and Executive Vice President and Group Chief Treasury Officer (June 2015 till the present).

-He is responsible for leading a group of treasury management and control functions, which consists of the Financial Institution Division, Foreign Exchange and Reserve Department, Treasury Department and Treasury Dealing Centre.
+He is responsible for overseeing the Bank's treasury management and control functions, which includes being responsible for the Financial Institution Division, Foreign Exchange and Reserve Department, Treasury Department, and Treasury Dealing Centre.
 He also provides technical support to the Bank's subsidiaries in terms of fund management.

-In addition, he holds positions as chair and member of the Bank's various management committees: Assets and Liabilities Committee (ALM) and member of Management Credit Committee (MCC).
+In addition, he holds positions as chair and member of several of the Bank's management Committees: Assets and Liabilities Committee (ALM) and member of the Management Credit Committee (MCC).